uyen-huynh2808/fraud-detection-finance/README.md

 ## Overview

 This project simulates a **real-time fraud detection and alerting pipeline** in the financial domain using a big data ecosystem.
 It generates synthetic transaction data using **Faker**, streams it through **Kafka**, processes it with **Apache Spark Structured Streaming**, and detects fraudulent activity using a **PySpark ML model**.
 When a suspicious transaction is identified, an alert message is sent to users in real-time through a **Kafka fraud alert topic**.
-The pipeline is fully automated and orchestrated using **Apache Airflow**, including periodic model retraining and deployment.
+The pipeline is fully automated: real-time data is ingested and processed using **Kafka** and **Spark**, while **Apache Airflow** is used to orchestrate periodic model retraining.

 ## Project Goals